hpc/pavilion2/docs/tests/format.rst

         summary: Run all standard super_magic tests, and the write test too.
         inherits_from: super_magic
         run:
+          # Add megatables to the modules list
+          modules+:
+            - megatables

+          # This will overwrite all the commands from the parent test.
           cmds:
             - srun ./supermagic -a -w /mnt/projects/myproject/